grafana/loki/docs/getting-started/logcli.md

 Args:
   <query>  eg '{foo="bar",baz=~".*blip"} |~ ".*error.*"'

 $ logcli help instant-query
 usage: logcli instant-query [<flags>] <query>

 Run an instant LogQL query.

 This query type can only be used for metrics queries, where the query is evaluated for a single point in time.
 This is equivalent to the Grafana explore "table" view; if you want data that is used to build the Grafana graph, you should use query instead.

 Flags:
       --help             Show context-sensitive help (also try --help-long and --help-man).
       --version          Show application version.
-  -q, --quiet            suppress everything but log entries
+  -q, --quiet            suppress query metadata
       --stats            show query statistics
-  -o, --output=default   specify output mode [default, raw, jsonl] -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC]
+  -o, --output=default   specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+  -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC]
       --addr="http://localhost:3100"
                          Server address.
 Can also be set using LOKI_ADDR env var.